pourmoslemy/VeriLogos/README.md

 A temporal or informational process may be represented by a filtration:

-\[ K_0 \subseteq K_1 \subseteq \cdots \subseteq K_n. \]
+`K0 ⊆ K1 ⊆ ... ⊆ Kn`

-Each \(K_i\) represents a stage of available information, an observation state, a scale, or a time-indexed geometric configuration.
+Each `Ki` represents a stage of available information, an observation state, a scale, or a time-indexed geometric configuration.

 ### Responsibilities

 Layer 2 provides mechanisms for:

-- constructing filtrations;
+- constructing filtrations,
-- comparing successive states;
+- comparing successive states,
-- tracking the appearance of simplices;
+- tracking the appearance of simplices,
-- tracking the growth of subcomplexes;
+- tracking the growth of subcomplexes,
-- evaluating monotonicity;
+- evaluating monotonicity,
-- representing evolving knowledge;
+- representing evolving knowledge,
 - detecting structural transitions.

 The central semantic idea is that information may grow monotonically.
 A proposition that is supported at one stage can remain supported at later stages, subject to the formal conditions of the chosen semantics.